Arlberg Schnellstraße: Cross-section of the road

 In the course of the Arlberg Schnellstraße, the cross-section of the road is often changing.
-While on the eastern tunnel approach, with the exception of the Zammer- and Perjentunnels, the entire route is carried out at least with a 2 + 1 traffic route (three lanes with alternating passing lanes), a large part of the western approach is only two lanes with an overtaking prohibition.
+While on the eastern tunnel approach, with the exception of the Tunnel Lötz, the entire route is carried out at least with a 2 + 1 traffic route (three lanes with alternating passing lanes), a large part of the western approach is only two lanes with an overtaking prohibition.
 However, since the speed limit of 80 km/h and the overtaking prohibition are frequently ignored in this area, serious accidents occur again and again.
 This makes the S 16 one of the most accident-rich roads in Austria and is therefore often locally referred to as the "death route."
 The ASFINAG therefore sent a dowser to "suppress" this area, since there are allegedly "earth rays" and "fields of force stones", which would supposedly lead to sudden blood pressure drops and microsleep in drivers.
 However, the effectiveness of this measure is controversial.